Burnley - Crystal Palace: How to watch, start time, team news,, odds

-Burnley – Crystal Palace will see the Clarets search for their first win of the 2020-21 Premier League season, while the Eagles could very well climb into the European places with all three points at Turf Moor on Monday (Watch live at 12:30 pm ET, online via NBCSports.com).
+Burnley – Crystal Palace will see the Clarets search for their first win of the 2020-21 Premier League season, while the Eagles could very well climb into the European places with all three points at Turf Moor on Monday (Watch live at 12:30 pm ET on NBCSN and online via NBCSports.com).

 BURNLEY – CRYSTAL PALACE STREAM LIVE